-- Keeping clear detailed up to date written records of concerns about children and young people.
-This includes a chronology. - Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
+• Keeping clear detailed up to date written records of concerns about children and young people.
+This includes a chronology.
+At Fowey Primary these are stored in a secure, online system CPOMS.

+- Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
 In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free.